The Royal College of Art invites applications for membership to its

 The purpose of AngelClubRCA is to promote and encourage commercial enterprise in the UK by connecting the most promising early-stage RCA graduate start-ups with investor members.
 AngelClubRCA is an investment network rather than a fund.
 At AngelClubRCA's premier event in November 2015 four companies were presented to investor members and of these two raised funds under SEIS.

-Since 2009 over 250 jobs have been created by RCA graduate start-ups which were supported at InnovationRCA.
-Ventures have generated over £27.9 million in turnover in the last eight years and won over £1.6 million in grant funding in the last 12 months.
+Since 2009 over 500 UK jobs have been created by RCA graduate start-ups which were supported at InnovationRCA.
+Ventures have generated over £40 million in turnover in the last nine years and won over £4.2 million in competitive R&D funding.

 Entrepreneurship at the RCA